 Academic advising is designed to help students to understand their academic options and to build a degree program with academic integrity, tailored to their particular interests and goals.
 Students who enroll in the Faculty through Campion College, Luther College, or the First Nations University of Canada receive all academic advising from their College, and should consult the Federated and Affiliated Colleges section of this Calendar or their College’s Academic or Registrar’s Office for more information.
-Students who enroll in the Faculty directly must arrange for academic advising upon receipt of their letter of admission or transfer by calling the Arts Student Services Office at 306-585-4137 or by email at firstname.lastname@example.org.
-Advising is mandatory prior to registration in the first semester.
-After the first semester, advising is optional for students in good academic standing.
-The Faculty recommends that students consult an advisor at least once a year, as follows:
+Students who enroll in the Faculty directly are encouraged to arrange for academic advising upon receipt of their letter of admission or transfer by calling the Arts Student Services Office at 306-585-4137 or by email at firstname.lastname@example.org.
+Advising is recommended prior to registration in the first semester.
+The Faculty recommends that students consult an advisor at least once a year.

 The Arts Student Services Office will provide a printed program audit on request.
 Students may access (and print) program outline forms at: www.uregina.ca/arts/